-The United States Army Sniper Course just reported that they have a high failure rate due to #Soldiers not being able to pass the Army’s zero procedure of 6 MOA (4cm at 25m) to standard.
+The United States Army Sniper Course just reported that they have a high failure rate due to #Soldiers not being able to pass the Army’s minimum threshold grouping of 6 MOA (4cm at 25m) to standard.
 This is a disheartening but honest reflection of current Soldier ability with small arms.
 Nobody can address a problem they refuse to acknowledge.
 Kudos to the United States Army Sniper Course for doing the right thing and being public about it.

 From the United States Army Sniper Course:

 Before you stands the bags of 15 students that failed group-in.
 The one event at the USASC that delivers the largest amount of failures is the 25-meter group-in.
 This event consists of firing an M4 Carbine with iron sights at 25 meters.
-We shoot the Army’s standard M4 zero targets and we require that the impacts are within 4 centimeters [6 MOA, which is the minimum Army standard all Soldiers are supposed to be able to pass, including new recruits during Initial Entry Training).
+We shoot the Army’s standard M4 zero targets and we require that the impacts are within 4 centimeters (6 MOA, which is the minimum Army standard all Soldiers are supposed to be able to pass, including new recruits during Initial Entry Training).
 Despite this, we commonly see 25-30% of arriving soldiers incapable of meeting this standard, even after being declared as a suitable candidate for Sniper training by their leadership and (allegedly) having qualified “expert” in the past six months.

 Do not take this as the USASC poking fun, but rather as a teaching point.
 Units spend a lot of money and resources to send soldiers to this course.
 We want to graduate 100% of our students as we believe and know that snipers are force multipliers.
 Please take the time to ensure you or your soldiers can meet a course pre-requisite.